Everything PR News

 Investor relations and earned media run in parallel.
 IR communicates to shareholders and analysts.
 Earned media communicates to a broader audience.
 Both shape the company's narrative but require different cadences, different content, and different sensitivities.
 The strongest programs treat the two as complementary disciplines under a single strategic framework.

 The financial press pool requires sustained relationships.
-The Wall Street Journal, Bloomberg, Financial Times, Reuters, Barron's, CNBC, the trade press (American Banker, Pensions & Investments, Institutional Investor, Reactions, Insurance Insider), and the increasingly important digital-native financial press (The Information, Axios Pro Rata, Semafor Business, Puck) all require dedicated relationship work.
+The Wall Street Journal, Bloomberg, Financial Times, Reuters, Barron's, CNBC, the trade press (American Banker, Pensions & Investments, Institutional Investor), and the digital-native financial press (The Information, Axios Pro Rata, Semafor Business, Puck) all require dedicated relationship work.
 Generic outreach underperforms structurally.

 The analyst community is its own audience.
 Sell-side equity research analysts at the major banks and boutique firms shape institutional investor sentiment.
 Analyst-day execution, sustained engagement with covering analysts, and the work to expand analyst coverage are core financial PR disciplines distinct from press relations.